rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 Here $\nabla\hat{v}(S_t, w_t)$ stands for the gradient of $\hat{v}$ wrt. the components of $w$.
 Although ideally, we would want to perform the update in the direction of $S_t \mapsto v_\pi (S_t)$ we do not have the real value and instead, we will use a **noisy estimate** we call $U_t$.
 If $U_t$ is unbiased, it will be equal to $v_\pi (S_t)$ in expectation.
 If we only use observed examples for updating then we guarantee that **we are using the on-policy distribution.**

 This is basically the **vanilla SGD** algorithm if the estimate is unbiased and independent of $w_t$.
-Therefore, we can use MC estimates - which are unbiased - as the targets of the update and the convergence is guaranteed (see page 202).
+Therefore, we can use MC estimates - which are unbiased - as the targets of the update and the convergence is guaranteed (<u>see page 202</u>).

 By bootstrapping, however, we do not have the same guarantee.
 For example, using the TD(0) target $U_t = R_{t+1} + \gamma \hat{v}(S_{t+1}, w_t)$, our estimate depends on the current values of $w_t$ and a true gradient method would have to recursively compute the gradient.
 We do not do this, and instead, use the gradient for just the current values.
 This is called a **half-gradient** method and although it has weaker convergence guarantees, it can be used for **online and gradual** learning.